-With all elements recorded, now it’s time to start the post production process, where the VM team will begin organising, selecting, planning and editing the video content to create your bespoke video.
-We will carefully review all the footage, listen and transcribe the interviews, select music in line with the style of video and begin the process of piecing it all together to bring the story to life.
+With all elements recorded, now it's time to start the post-production process, where the VM team will begin organising, selecting, planning and editing the video content to create your bespoke video.
+We will carefully review all the footage, listen to and transcribe the interviews, select music in line with the style of the video and begin the process of piecing it all together to bring the story to life.

 - Scene Selection

 - Syncing/Editing the Interviews

 - After effects and animation of text/logos on-screen (if required)

 We will send the first draft to the client to review and provide feedback.
 It’s important to wait for when all amends are gathered and sent back in one email to avoid additional edit fees.
 One round of edits is always included in our fees.

 Once the video is finalised and approved, we will render and export the video to its final format and share it with the client.
 Once approved we make it available or post to pre-agreed channels for broadcasting.